Colleen M. Fitzpatrick: DNA Doe Project

-The DNA Doe Project was co-founded in 2017 by Margaret Press and Colleen Fitzpatrick as a non-profit corporation.
+The DNA Doe Project was co-founded in 2017 by Margaret Press and Colleen Fitzpatrick as a nonprofit corporation.
 The mission was to identify John and Jane Does using forensic genetic genealogy.
-Fitzpatrick also served as the co-executive direct from 2017 to 2020, when she resigned.
+Fitzpatrick also served as the co-executive director from 2017 to 2020, when she resigned.

-A year after the project was founded, in 2018 they identified their first John Doe case, identifying Robert Ivan Nichols, who was an identify thief and took on the alias Joseph Newton Chandler.
+In 2018, one year after the project was founded, it solved its first John Doe case, identifying Robert Ivan Nichols, who was an identify thief who took on the alias Joseph Newton Chandler.
 He committed suicide in 2002.

-Only a month later, in Troy, Ohio, the team would announce and identify the "Buckskin Girl" as Marcia L. King, a women who was murdered in 1981.
+Only a month later, in Troy, Ohio, the team would announce and identify the "Buckskin Girl" as Marcia L. King, a woman who was murdered in 1981.